-Third Edition of Introduction to Functional Food Science
+Functional Food Textbook Volume 1: Introduction to Functional Food Science (Third Edition)

 Functional foods science is a rapidly evolving field, and its progress is supported by both scientific communities and food industries.
 In the face of declining health and elevating healthcare costs, novel approaches to healthcare delivery are becoming more necessary.
 Food, particularly “functional food,” can be part of the solution.